AnleaMJ/AnleaMJ/README.md

 Hi there👋

 Welcome!
 My name is **Anlea Maria Jose**.
-I am a curious and passionate individual fascinated by the power of Artificial Intelligence (AI) and Machine Learning (ML).
+I am a curious and passionate individual fascinated by the power of AI and Machine Learning (ML).
 I'm on a mission to become a 'sustainabler'🌏 by learning how AI ML can help revolutionise our planet and lead us to live greener lives.🌞

 **About Me**